Neurotech-Hub/Juxta5-nRF/applications/juxta-ble/README.md

 - LED control characteristic available when connected

 ### Scanning Mode (10 seconds)
-- Scans for nearby BLE devices
+- Scans for nearby BLE devices using observer architecture
 - Reports device addresses, names, and RSSI values
 - Displays results in a formatted table